Zhucheng: 2008 discovery

 On 31 December 2008, palaeontologists from the Institute of Vertebrate Paleontology and Paleoanthropology of Chinese Academy of Sciences announced they have unearthed 7,600 dinosaur fossils since March 2008 around Zhucheng.
 The latest sites to be discovered are near the towns of Longdu, Shunwang, Jiayue and Zhigou.
 The palaeontologists believe they have found one of the biggest sites of dinosaur remains from a massive excavation pit.
 The fossilized bones date to the late Late Cretaceous just prior to the Cretaceous–Paleogene extinction event.
 The findings also include the remains of a 20 m hadrosaurid, a record size for the duck-billed dinosaur.
 A fossilized skull of a large ceratopsian was also found along with bones which belong to club-tailed ankylosaurs.

 According to Professor Zhao Xijin, a palaeontologist in charge of the excavations from the Institute of Vertebrate Paleontology and Paleoanthropology, "This group of fossilised dinosaurs is currently the largest ever discovered in the world... in terms of area."

 Such a high concentration of fossil bones in such a small area is significant for the theories of extinction of dinosaurs.
 A detailed scientific journal on the fossils is expected to be published later in 2009.
 Excavations are currently suspended for the winter but will resume when the weather gets warmer.
 Scientists believe a volcanic eruption may have killed the dinosaurs, and a subsequent flood carried the fossils to Zhucheng, which may have been a wetland covered in grass.

 The local authorities in Shandong are making plans to set up a fossil park in the area.

-Demographic and culture
+Demographics

+Ethnicity

 Zhucheng is heavily industrialized and is one of the few dozen cities of China exceeding a million inhabitants.
 The major ethnic groups comprising the city include Han Chinese (99.7%), Manchu (0.1%), Korean (0.1%) and Hui (0.1%).
 The city has a Christian population of approximately of 19,000 (1.8%).
 Based on a census from the year 1990, the city had 523,425 males and 507,233 females with 260,678 households.

-Zhucheng's sister city is Belleville, Ontario, Canada.
+Notable people

+There are several important historical and cultural figures from Zhucheng.
+Ancient tradition holds that Emperor Shun, one of the legendary sage-kings of China, was born in the region.
+During the Song dynasty, the renowned painter Zhang Zeduan, best remembered as the creator of Along the River During the Qingming Festival, is also believed to have originated from Zhucheng.
+In the Qing dynasty, the influential official Liu Tongxun and his son Liu Yong both came from Zhucheng.
+In modern times, Zhucheng became home to masters of the "Zhucheng School" of guqin music, such as Wang Xinyuan, who helped preserve and transmit this important cultural tradition.
+The city is also notable as the birthplace of Jiang Qing, the last wife of Mao Zedong and one of the most prominent political figures during the Cultural Revolution, as well as Kang Sheng, a senior Chinese Communist Party leader known for his role in intelligence and security affairs.